cfss-old/fa16_hw01/README.md

 ![shell](Images/screenshot 19.png "shel")

-Finally a pull request as perform through the Github web page.
+Finally a pull request was performed through the Github web page.

 ### Reflection of installation and use of Github and Markdown syntax.